p2c2e/p2c2e.github.io/_posts/blog/2016-02-11-dell-install-linux-mint.md

 	 Finally decided to go with one of either Fedora or Limux Mint While Fedora would have given me bleeding edge stuff and helped me with tinkering, I want to tke this opp to learn something new.
 With yum given way to dnf, I might as well learn apt-get/aptitude!
 		 Linux Mint Cinnamon was the choice

-Install Mint on 5558
-	 After a flawless install (custom layout), I found the machine was not booting up!
-Something about not being able to find a bootable partition.
-After racking my brain about active/primry partition, layout etc. I decided to peek into the BIOS settings.
-	 Dell ships with Windows w/ UEFI enabled.
-I suspected that some kind of security check was causing the issues.
-	 Changed BIOS settings as followws and installed / booted without issues:
-		 Disable UEFI and enable Legacy Mode for accessing the disks Ubuntu that ships on Dell supposedy has tweaks to get things working.
-So, it is not same as the one we would download from the ubuntu/mint sites.
-	 Back in the days - I remember grappling nVidia (free/non-free) driver issues all the time.
-I had to have custom patches to get things to work.
-Pleasantly surprised to see the screen at full resolution off the bat!

-Teething issues:
-	 I have been noticing that 'suspend' seems to work, 'resume' works only occasionally.
-On resumption, the screen displays the last view (whether it was the lock screen or desktop) and there is no cursor, any screen refreshes.
-	 Based on a hunch and some googling, I have since changed the "Administration -> Login Window -> Options -> Default Session" to have "Cinnamon (Software Rendering)".
-I have since not seen issues for the past couple of resumes.
-	 IF you try the last tip, you should logout and log-back into the system after the change.

-Cool parts:
-	 Around 2006 is when I last had a primary Linux machine.
-THere was lot of discussion on cgroups at the time when I was with qemu, kvm and virtual box.
-I did not quite understand what the use case was.
-	 Glad to note that I was wrong.
-The whole *docker* ecosystem would not be possible without cgroups.
-Will jot down notes on how to set things in layman terms

-Finding your Windows serial number:
-	 If you have a Certified Windows sticker on your machine, you are good to go1 If not, you may want to try one of these tools: Speccy, Belarc Advisor ; Many of the tools "feel" shady.
-	 There are some 'generic' serial numbers that are floating around.
-Not sure what they are meant for.
-	 My serial number reported by tools before/after the Windows 10 upgrade were different.